nf-core/sarek/docs/annotation.md

 ## Download cache

 A Nextflow helper script has been designed to help downloading `snpEff` and `VEP` cache.
-Such files are meant to be share between multiple users, so this script is mainly meant for people administrating servers, clusters and advanced users.
+Such files are meant to be shared between multiple users, so this script is mainly meant for people administrating servers, clusters and advanced users.

 ```bash
 nextflow run download_cache.nf --snpeff_cache </Path/To/snpEffCache> --snpeff_db <snpEff DB version> --genome <GENOME>